 The Arabic word “halwa” means ‘sweet confection’ and some historians place its origin in Byzantium, in the 12th century.
 The original version of halwa was a gelatinous pudding of flour, oil and sugar.
 Gradually the popularity of this Moorish dessert spread across the entire Middle East, the Mediterranean, Central Asia and South Asia.
 But perhaps no one in the culinary history of this world was a bigger fan than Suleiman the Magnificent, the powerful sultan in the Ottoman Empire, who built a special kitchen, called helvahane or house of halva, where more than two dozen varieties of the dessert were created.

 Each new place added it’s own touch to the sweet dish.
-Wheat flour was replaced by other grains, even by all sorts of vegetables and fruits – carrots, pumpkins, dates, coconut, lentils and nuts.
+Wheat flour was replaced by other grains, even by all sorts of vegetables and fruits, like carrots, pumpkins, dates, coconut, lentils and nuts.
 No matter what the main ingredients, halwa remains a rich, hearty and long lasting food, with its high levels of fat and carbohydrates, it’s considered more suitable for special occasions or as a source of energy for the winter season.

 Well, this particular Apple and Walnut Halwa is as comforting and hearty as any of its calorie rich counterparts but, keeping in mind our low activity life styles, I’ve tried to reduce the sugar and oil in it to the minimum levels possible.
 Apples are such deliciously sweet in themselves that they don’t require too much added sugar to pick up the flavours in the dish.
 And addition of walnuts makes the dish naturally very sumptuous.
 Just a touch of cinnamon, cardamom and very little brown sugar or jaggery makes the dish sweet enough to satisfy my craving.

 Instead of adding the oil in the beginning for frying apples, I add oil right at the end to give colour and a Halwa-like-glossiness to my Apple Walnut Halwa.
-This way the dish does not soak up too much oil and get the desired taste and look ….aaaand I something that stops my sweet tooth from nagging me without overburdening my conscience.
+This way the dish does not soak up too much oil and gets the desired taste and look ….aaaand I get something that stops my sweet tooth from nagging me without overburdening my conscience.

 1 cup walnuts + a few more for garnishing